apache/druid/docs/content/operations/including-extensions.md

 ---
 # Including Extensions

 Druid uses a module system that allows for the addition of extensions at runtime.
-To instruct Druid to load extensions, follow the steps below.
+Core extensions are bundled with the Druid tarball.
+Community extensions be download locally via the [pull-deps](../operations/pull-deps.html) tool.

 ## Download extensions